Overview

 - Surface sizes and positions detected in AR

-- Latitude, longitude and elevation
+- Latitude, longitude, and elevation

 - Compass direction

-This covers sensors that record biometric data
+Covers sensors that record biometric data.

 - Fixations and saccades using eye tracking hardware